In the 3 years we’ve had land, we’ve reached for some items so often it’s hard to imagine life without them.

 I can’t count how many times I’ve emerged from the woods to realize Chris was looking for me or needed a 2nd set of hands on a project and couldn’t reach me.
-Walkie talkies, if you remember to grab them before running off into the forest, are a great way for your partner to get in touch even when you forget to check your phone.
+Walkie talkies, if you remember to grab them before disappearing into the forest, are a great way to get in touch even when you forget to check your phone.
 We bought a $40 pair of Midlands 3 years ago.
 They’re light, sound clear, and hold a charge for a year!
 An additional benefit is they’re great for hiking safety where there’s no cell phone reception.

 7. Game Camera

 Your land can be a different place when you’re not there.
-We wouldn’t have known many of our land’s secrets without these amazing motion-triggered cameras.
+We learn all kinds of secrets with our cadre of weatherproof, battery-operated, motion-triggered cameras.

-Game cameras capture all kinds of treasure.
-Some of our favorites include a opossum scratching its back on a sapling, a bear scratching its back on the game camera, a squirrel fighting a woodpecker, and a bobcat playing with its food.
+Some of our favorites videos include a opossum scratching its back on a sapling, a bear scratching its back on the game camera, a squirrel fighting a woodpecker, and a bobcat playing with its food.

 Game cameras are as practical as they are fun.
 Without the cameras, we would be less clear about the abundance of predators, which would make us less vigilant on behalf of our pets and livestock.
 Hearing coyotes yodeling in the distance isn’t nearly as impactful as seeing nightly videos of them trotting down the driveway.
 We’ve caught human interlopers, too, men who ignored the “no hunting” signs to turkey hunt our field before we lived here.
 Screenshots from the cams helped us peacefully address this misunderstanding among neighbors without any unpleasant confrontations.

-- Marking paint, little flags, stakes & string – Even if you have a magical measuring wheel, it can take hours to measure spaces for fences, sheds, your house pad, where your well should go…we’re always grateful for tools to reliably mark carefullyplotted measurements.
-Flags are great for protecting rare plants from being mowed or or underground cables and pipes from being cut.
+- Marking paint, little flags, stakes & string – Even with a magical measuring wheel, it can take hours to measure spaces for fences, sheds, your house pad, where your well should go…we’re always grateful for tools to reliably mark our work.
+Flags are also great for protecting rare plants from mowing and keeping underground cables and pipes from being cut.

 - Insulated tumblers – There is nothing, nothing, like walking your land at sunrise with a cup of coffee.
-Good tumblers keep that coffee hot.
+Good tumblers keep it hot.

 - Ear protection – You heard me.
 Don’t be stubborn about your hearing, especially when good ear protection only costs $25.
-Here’s a good article about decibels to determine the noise reduction rating (NRR) to look for.
+Here’s an article about decibels to determine which noise reduction rating (NRR) to look for.
 Chris prefers the kind that connect behind your head, not over your head, so they can be worn with hats.

-- Good shovels and posthole diggers – For some reason, we are always digging holes and trenches out here, for fence posts, the mailbox, outdoor drains, leveling slanty land, etc. Be sure to keep more than 1 quality shovel on hand so friends can help you get the dirt out of boss’ hole.
+- Good shovels and posthole diggers – For some reason, we are always digging holes and trenches, for fence posts, the mailbox, outdoor drains, to level slanty land, etc. Keeping more than 1 quality shovel on hand means friends can help you get the dirt out of boss’ hole.
 Digging is hard.
 It’s nice to have help.